 A sub-path is defined as a subset of the links along a path.
 To find protection paths for the sub-paths of a working path is called sub-path protection.
 How to divide a working path into several sub-paths is an important problem in the sub-path protection scheme.
 One idea is to divide each working path into several protection domains [1].
-The other idea is to partition a larger network into several smaller areas [2].
+The other idea is to partition a large network into several smaller areas [2].
 However, partitioning configuration in [2] is not practicable for most actual networks.
-Moreover, sub-path protection requires more resources [2].
+Moreover sub-path protection requires more resources [2].
+This is critical for network dimensioning

+[2].
 This is critical for network dimensioning.

-We propose a new partitioning configuration that divides a given network into overlapped protection areas where a wavelength on the link that belongs to the overlap can be shared for protection sub-paths whose corresponding working subpaths belong to adjacent separated working areas.
-It not only guarantees practicability but also provides higher resource utilization and decreased restoration time without any significant degradation of other performances.
+We propose a new partitioning configuration that divides a given network into overlapped protection areas where wavelengths on the links that belongs to the overlap can be shared for protection subpaths whose corresponding working sub-paths that belong to adjacent separated working areas.
+It is more practicable and guarantees higher resource utilization and decreased restoration time without any significant degradation of other performances.